 Starting a Keto diet and what to eat

 Getting started on a Keto diet requires planning.
-You have to do it early enough as well.
-How fast you get into the ketogenic state depends on of the type of food you take.
+How fast you get into the ketogenic state depends on of the type of food you eat.
 In essence, you will get into the ketosis state quicker when you are more restrictive with carbohydrates.